TheHolm/meraki-dashboard-promethus-exporter/README.md

   -p http_port   HTTP port to listen for Prometheus scrapper, default 9822 -i bind_to_ip  IP address where HTTP server will listen, default all interfaces
 ```
-For GET request about **/?target=\<Organization Id\>** path will return data expected for Promethus Exporter
+GET request for **/?target=\<Organization Id\>** returns data expected for Promethus Exporter

-For GET requestabout  **/organizations** path will return YAML formatted list of Organisation Id API key has access to.
-You can use to automatically populate list of targets for Prometheus.
+GET request for **/organizations** returns YAML formatted list of Organisation Id API key has access to.
+You can use to automatically populate list of targets in Prometheus configuration.
 ```
 /usr/bin/curl --silent --output /etc/prometheus/meraki-targets.yml http:/127.0.0.1:9822/organizations
 ```